biopython/biopython/DEPRECATED.rst

 ---------
 The methods get_column and add_sequence of the MultipleSeqAlignment class were deprecated in Release 1.57 and removed in Release 1.69.
+The format method of the MultipleSeqAlignment class and the PairwiseAlignment class were deprecated in Release 1.76.

 Bio.Align.Generic
 -----------------